 Critical Thinking:

-Ask students to review “Office of Energy Efficiency and Renewable Energy” Tennessee profile.
+Ask students to review the “Office of Energy Efficiency and Renewable Energy” Tennessee profile.
 Ask students why they think there is such a low percentage of energy generated by wind in our state.

 Online Research: